fairsource/fair.io/fair.io/README.md

 This directory contains the https://fair.io website sources.

+## Editing

+1. Clone this repository to your computer.
+2. Open the index.html file in a text editor.
+3. Open the index.html file in a browser (in a separate window).
+4. Make changes in your text editor and reload the browser to see them take effect.
+5. When done, submit a pull request with your changes.

 ## Updating

 Update the files in this directory.
 There is no static site generator;